malganis35/Machine-Learning-Toolbox/Python/ReadMe.txt

-﻿Machine Learning Toolbox for R and Python
+Machine Learning Toolbox for R and Python
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-Author:
+Authors:
 Cao Tri DO - caotri.do88@gmail.com
 Stefen CHAN -
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%